noclocks/NoClocksVault/04-RESOURCES/Code/Bash/Bash - Create Signing Certificate via OpenSSL.md

 For the digital signature of your documents you need a signing certificate in `.p12` format (public and private key).
 You can buy one (not recommended for dev) or use the steps to create a self-signed one:

-1. Generate a private key using the [[OpenSSL]] command.
+1. Generate a private key using the [[Tool - OpenSSL|OpenSSL]] command.
 You can run the following command to generate a 2048-bit RSA key:

     `openssl genrsa -out private.key 2048`